MuffinSpawn/WebExtensions/TimesheetHelper/README.md

 ## What it does

-This extension finds prompts for each weekday billable hours field, defaulting to 8 if parsing of the input fails.
+This extension fills in the hard-coded supervisor name and prompts for each weekday billable hours field, defaulting to 8 if parsing of the input fails.
 It also prompts for the explaination for each each workday's efforts.
 Some color changes serve as basic progress indicators.
+The extension is a single pass operation, so the timesheet can be edited freely after the intial prompts.